YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMPILEQUALS, Error in compiler qualifiers: xxxx

 Compile Time/Run Time Error: This indicates that a run-time compilation specified an invalid qualifier (xxxx).
-Qualifiers for a run-time compilation can be specified with ZLINK or by setting $ZCOMPILE to a qualifier string that YottaDB uses for auto-ZLINKs with no qualifiers.
+Qualifiers for run-time compilation can be specified with ZLINK or by setting $ZCOMPILE to a qualifier string that YottaDB uses for auto-ZLINKs with no qualifiers.

 Action: Review the qualifiers in the ZLINK sub-argument or those being SET into $ZCOMPILE.